Luthaf/rascaline/docs/src/devdoc/explanations/interfaces.rst

-``rascaline-c-api`` is then compiled to a shared library (``librascaline.so`` / ``librascaline.dylib`` / ``librascaline.dll``), which can be used by any language able to call C code to call the exported functions without ever realising it is speaking with Rust code.
+``rascaline-c-api`` is then compiled to a shared library (``librascaline.so`` / ``librascaline.dylib`` / ``librascaline.dll``), which can be used by any language able to call C code to call the exported functions without ever realizing it is speaking with Rust code.

-The list of exported functions, together with the types of the functions parameters, and struct definitions are extracted from the rust source code using `cbindgen`_, which creates the ``rascaline-c-api/rascaline.h`` header file containing all of this information in a C compatible syntax.
+The list of exported functions, together with the types of the function's parameters, and struct definitions are extracted from the rust source code using `cbindgen`_, which creates the ``rascaline-c-api/rascaline.h`` header file containing all of this information in a C compatible syntax.
 All of the